Mahsa-ghaem/aws-rekognition-pipeline/README.md

 ### Architecture
-1.**Amazon S3** – Hosts the input bucket where users upload images.
+1. **Amazon S3** – Hosts the input bucket where users upload images.
-2.**AWS Lambda** – Automatically triggered by S3 events; processes image metadata and invokes Rekognition.
+2. **AWS Lambda** – Automatically triggered by S3 events; processes image metadata and invokes Rekognition.
-3.**Amazon Rekognition** – Performs image analysis and object detection on the uploaded files.
+3. **Amazon Rekognition** – Performs image analysis and object detection on the uploaded files.
-4.**DynamoDB** – Stores analysis results such as detected objects, labels, and confidence scores.
+4. **DynamoDB** – Stores analysis results such as detected objects, labels, and confidence scores.
-5.**(Optional)** CloudWatch Logs – Monitors and logs the entire pipeline for debugging and performance tracking.
+5. **(Optional) CloudWatch Logs** – Monitors and logs the entire pipeline for debugging and performance tracking.

 ### Key Features
 Event-driven serverless architecture
 Fully automated image analysis pipeline
-Integration of AI service (Rekognition) with Lambda functions DynamoDB persistence layer for structured results Easily extendable for new ML use cases
+Integration of AI service (Rekognition) with Lambda functions DynamoDB persistence layer for structured results Easily extendable for new ML use cases.

 ### Technologies Used
 Languages & Tools: Python, Boto3, JSON
-AWS Services: S3, Lambda, Rekognition, DynamoDB, CloudWatch Infrastructure Concepts: Event-driven workflows, IAM Roles, Triggers, and Permissions Version Control: Git, GitHub
+AWS Services: S3, Lambda, Rekognition, DynamoDB, CloudWatch Infrastructure Concepts: Event-driven workflows, IAM Roles, Triggers, and Permissions Version Control: Git, GitHub.

 ### How It Works
-1.Upload an image to the S3 bucket.
+1. Upload an image to the S3 bucket.
-2.S3 event triggers the Lambda function.
+2. S3 event triggers the Lambda function.
-3.Lambda calls Rekognition API and receives analysis results.
+3. Lambda calls Rekognition API and receives analysis results.
-4.Lambda writes results (labels, confidence levels, timestamps) to DynamoDB.
+4. Lambda writes results (labels, confidence levels, timestamps) to DynamoDB.
-5.Logs and metrics can be viewed in CloudWatch.
+5. Logs and metrics can be viewed in CloudWatch.

 ### Future Enhancements
-1.Add REST API Gateway endpoint for remote image upload.
+1. Add REST API Gateway endpoint for remote image upload.
-2.Integrate visualization dashboard using Power BI or Streamlit.
+2. Integrate visualization dashboard using Power BI or Streamlit.
-3.Extend model analysis to facial recognition or text detection.
+3. Extend model analysis to facial recognition or text detection.

 ### Deployment Notes